abrasive/shairport/README.md

 `-d`

 Basically all it does is put the program in the background ("daemon") mode, selects the default output device and uses software volume control.
-You should modify it, if possible, to get hardware volume control.
 Here are some examples of complete commands.
-If you are modifying the init script, you don't need the `shairport-sync` at the start, but include the `-d` option, as it puts the program into daemon mode.
-There are some commented-out examples in the init script; see lines 61--63.
+If you are modifying the init script, you don't need the `shairport-sync` at the start, but you should include the `-d` option, as it puts the program into daemon mode.
+There are some commented-out examples in the init script -- see lines 61--63.

-This give the service a particular name -- "Joe's Stereo" and specifies that audio device hw:0 be used.
+This gives the service a particular name -- "Joe's Stereo" and specifies that audio device hw:0 be used.
 `shairport-sync -d -a "Joe's Stereo" -- -d hw:0`

 For best results -- including getting true mute and instant response to volume control and pause commands -- you should access the hardware volume controls.
 Use `amixer` or `alsamixer` or similar to discover the name of the volume controller to be used after the `-c` option.